Terraform Contribution Flow

 Once the development of the module has been completed, get the module reviewed from the AVM Core team by following the AVM Review of Terraform Modules process here which is a pre-requisite for the next step.

-Once a module has been reviewed and is ready to be published, follow the below steps to publish the module to the HashiCorp Registry.
+Once a module has been reviewed and the PR is merged to main.
+Follow the below steps to publish the module to the HashiCorp Registry.

 Ensure your module is ready for publishing:

-• Create a release on Github based on the tag you just created.
-Make sure to generate the release notes using the Generate release notes button.
+• Generate the release notes using the Generate release notes button.

 DeploymentProtectionRules DeploymentProtectionRules

-1. Elevate your respository access using the Open Source Management Portal (aka.ms/opensource/portal).
+2. Elevate your respository access using the Open Source Management Portal.

 Info